-As mentioned in [6], another way to preserve positivity could be to couple finite volume methods with the Flux-Corrected Transport method (FCT) [31], and some approaches to this could allow a larger time step.
+As mentioned in [6], another way to preserve positivity could be to couple finite volume methods with the flux-corrected transport method (FCT) [31], and some approaches to this could allow a larger time step.
 The standard FCT method requires twice the work per time step, but if it is used only to enforce positivity, then a simpler version can be implemented within a single step [32].
-As has been pointed out [20], it is not necessary to apply the FCT algorithm on every sub-stage of a Runge-Kutta (RK) time-advancement algorithm.
-Instead, one could apply FCT only after a full RK time step, using the fluxes averaged over the Runge-Kutta sub-stages as the starting point for FCT.
-(This comes at the expense storing these average fluxes at each cell face, which requires d times as much memory as the cell averages in d dimensions.)
-If an individual RK sub-stage generates negative values, the corrections from the other sub-stages are likely to make it positive again, or at least reduce the magnitude of the overshoots.
-(If the solution is everywhere positive after the final Runge-Kutta stage on most time steps, then the FCT limiting could be skipped on those steps.)
+As has been pointed out [20], it is not necessary to apply the FCT algorithm on every substage of an RK timeadvancement algorithm.
+Instead, one could apply FCT only after a full RK time step, using the fluxes averaged over the RK substages as the starting point for FCT.
+(This comes at the expense of storing these average fluxes at each cell face, which requires d times as much memory as the cell averages in d dimensions.)
+If an individual RK substage generates negative values, the corrections from the other substages are likely to make it positive again, or at least reduce the magnitude of the overshoots.
+(If the solution is everywhere positive after the final RK stage on most time steps, then the FCT limiting could be skipped on those steps.)
 This could allow a larger time step for preserving positivity without reducing the order of accuracy.
 Note that negative values during intermediate RK stages can be set to a floor value if necessary when calculating fluxes, while still satisfying the conservation form as long as only the fluxes are modified.
-Storage of the fluxes could be avoided by using the time-step algorithm in [33], though this algorithm is only formally second order accurate for nonlinear problems [34].
+Storage of the fluxes could be avoided by using the time-step algorithm in [33], though this algorithm is only formally second-order accurate for nonlinear problems [34].
 Tests of FCT-based approaches are beyond the scope of this paper.